-Czann’s is a small brewery located downtown, within walking distance from some of the city’s main tourist attractions.
-Their website says that they have a “passion for well-crafted beer” and you can tell.
-The five beers they had on tap when we visited in 2016 (Belgian Wit, Dunkelweizen, Pale Ale, Blonde, and IPA) were brewed to perfection and the server was extremely knowledge about the beer as well as the local craft beer scene.
+Czann’s is a small brewery located downtown, within walking distance from some of Nashville’s main tourist attractions.
+Their website says they have a “passion for well-crafted beer” and you can tell.
+The five beers they had on tap when we visited in 2016 (Belgian Wit, Dunkelweizen, Pale Ale, Blonde, and IPA) were brewed to perfection and the server was knowledgeable about the beer and the local craft beer scene.
 Much to my surprise, my favorite was the Dunkelweizen, a dark wheat beer from Southern Germany.
 I’ve had Dunkelweizen before but not like this.
 It was light with only hints of banana and clove, making it the perfect beer after a walk in the hot summer sun of Nashville.

 Yazoo Brewing Company

 Yazoo Brewing Company (opened in 2003) is one of the most popular breweries in Nashville.
 You’ll see their beer at every bar and restaurant in the city, the most common being the Pale Ale, Dos Perros - Mexican style, and Hefeweizen.
-The brewery, now in its second location and located in an extremely popular neighborhood, the Gulch, is a favorite of among the brewery tours and bachelorette parties, or as was certainly the case during our visit in the middle of July on a Saturday.
+The brewery, now in its second location and in a popular neighborhood, the Gulch, is a favorite of among the brewery tours and bachelorette parties, or as during our visit in the middle of July on a Saturday.
 It made for a crowded brewery.
-While I would never suggest skipping Yazoo because of the crowds, it’s best that you are aware that it can get crowded and plan to visit early or during the week if possible.
+While I would never suggest skipping Yazoo because of the crowds, it’s best you know it can get crowded and plan to visit early or during the week if possible.
 We stuck around for one drink, you can get flights of everything they offer.

 Southern Grist Brewing Company